-As part of the gentry class, Thomas Jefferson received a good formal education.
+As a member of the gentry class, Thomas Jefferson received a good formal education.
 In his autobiography, Jefferson summarized his early education.
 He wrote that his father, Peter Jefferson, "... placed me at the English school at 5. years of age and at the Latin at 9. where I continued until his death."
-The Latin school was conducted by the Reverend William Douglas, of whom Jefferson wrote, "[he] was but a superficial Latinist, less instructed in Greek, but with the rudiments of these languages he taught me French."
-Early in 1758, Jefferson began attending the school of Reverend James Maury, whom Jefferson credited as "a correct classical scholar."
-He continued studies with Reverend Maury for two years until entering William and Mary in Williamsburg in the spring of 1760, at the age of seventeen.
+The Latin school was conducted by the Reverend William Douglas, of whom Jefferson wrote, "[he] was but a superficial Latinist, less instructed in Greek, but with the rudiments of these languages he taught me French."1 Early in 1758, Jefferson began attending the school of Reverend James Maury, whom Jefferson credited as "a correct classical scholar."
+He continued studies with Reverend Maury for two years before entering the College of William and Mary in Williamsburg in the spring of 1760, at the age of seventeen.2

 Much later in his life, Jefferson would be concerned with the education of his grandson, Francis Wayles Eppes.
-In a letter to Francis' father, John Wayles Eppes, Jefferson expressed his opinion that the prescribed course of study which led to a degree would not be the wisest use of Francis' time and proposed that Francis should concentrate upon a course which would be of particular use to him: "This relinquishes the honorary distinction of a Diploma, a good enough thing to excite the ambition of youth to study, but, in modern estimation, no longer worth tacking, by it's initials to one's name; and certainly not worth the sacrifice of a single useful science."7
+In a letter to Francis's father, John Wayles Eppes, Jefferson expressed his opinion that the prescribed course of study that led to a degree would not be the wisest use of Francis's time and proposed that Francis should concentrate upon a course that would be of particular use to him: "This relinquishes the honorary distinction of a Diploma, a good enough thing to excite the ambition of youth to study, but, in modern estimation, no longer worth tacking, by it's initials to one's name; and certainly not worth the sacrifice of a single useful science."7

 Jefferson himself could have "tacked initials" to his name had he felt it important, as he was awarded three honorary degrees in his lifetime.

 1800 January 27.
-(Jefferson to Joseph Priestly).
-"I thank on my knees, who directly my early education, for having put into my possession this rich source of delight [knowledge of Greek and Latin]; and I would not exchange it for anything which I could then have acquired, and have not since acquired."
+(Jefferson to Joseph Priestley).
+"I thank on my knees him who directed my early education for having put into my possession this rich source of delight [knowledge of Greek and Latin]: and I would not exchange it for any thing which I could then have acquired & have not since acquired."8

 1819 August 24.
-(Jefferson to John Brazier).
-"I think myself more indebted to my father for this [knowledge for Greek and Latin] than for all the other luxuries his cares and affections have placed within my reach; and more now than younger and more susceptible of delights from other sources ."
+(Jefferson to John Brazer).
+"I think myself more indebted to my father for this [knowledge for Greek and Latin] than for all the other luxuries his cares and affections have placed within my reach: and more now than when younger, and more susceptible of delights from other sources ...."9